 “Traditionally, UNHCR has focused on Mexico’s southern border, but we enhanced our protection response on the border between Mexico and the US in Tijuana in 2018 and, a year later, in Ciudad Juárez and Mexicali,” Brodzinsky said.

-In 2019, the UN agency opened an office in Monterrey, Mexico, to reach the eastern cities of Matamoros and Reynosa, in Tamaulipas state, a where no US citizen should travel, the State Department has warned.
+In 2019, the UN agency opened an office in Monterrey, Mexico, to reach the eastern cities of Matamoros and Reynosa, in Tamaulipas state, a four-level-danger zone where no US citizen should travel, the State Department has warned.

 So far, UN agencies, nongovernmental groups and the Mexican government have staved off a major Covid-19 outbreak among asylum seekers.
 As of early August, there were no officially registered fatalities in shelters alongside the country’s northern border, Brodzinsky said.
 But the real number — most asylum seekers rent rooms in private homes and may or may not be sick — is anyone’s guess.